Tables

 t.a

 Externally, a Table is an array of named tuples.
-That is, each row of a Table is represented as one of Julia's new NamedTuple elements, which are easy to use and very efficient.
+That is, each row of the table is represented as one of the new Julia NamedTuple elements, which are easy to use and very effective.
 In the Table subtype designation <: AbstractArray{<:NamedTuple}.

-Finally, since Table has no opinion on the underlying array storage (and acts more as a convenient metaprogramming layer), the arrays representing each column can have quite different properties - for example, support for in-memory, out-of-core, and distributed workloads (see "Data Representation" for more details).
+Finally, since the Table has no opinion on the underlying array storage (and acts more as a convenient metaprogramming layer), the arrays representing each column can have quite different properties– for example, support for in-memory, off-core, and distributed workloads (see Data Representation for more information).

-Ways to create a table¶
+Ways to create a table

 t = Table(name = ["Alice", "Bob", "Charlie"], age = [25, 42, 37])

-The constructor will equally accept a NamedTuple from columns as Table((name = ["Alice", "Bob", "Charlie"], age = [25, 42, 37])) (note the extra brackets).
+The constructor will equally accept a NamedTuple from the columns as Table((name = ["Alice", "Bob", "Charlie"], age = [25, 42, 37])) ( note the additional brackets).

 Table([(name = "Alice", age = 25), (name = "Bob", age = 42), (name = "Charlie", age = 37)])

-Accessing data stored in Tables¶
+Access to data stored in Tables

 t[1]